 Collaboratively Developing the Individualized Residency Plan (IRP)

-The mentor reviews Pre-Residency Self Assessment(s) and the school administrator resident’s background for leadership, management and teaching competencies and develops the IRP in collaboration with the resident.
-The IRP is designed to provide professional experiences, training and instruction reflected in the leadership standards and in the 11 DOE–identified Domains of Practice: district planning and policy formation; board of education operations and regulations; supervision of district wide programs of curriculum, instruction and student services; collegial management, participatory decision-making and professional governance; the roles, supervision and evaluation of central office staff and school principals; district financial and business operations; school facilities; labor relations and collective bargaining; government and community relations; and school law.
+The mentor reviews PSEL Reflection Tool and Growth Tool results and the school administrator resident’s background for leadership, management and teaching competencies and develops the IRP in collaboration with the resident.
+The IRP is designed to provide professional experiences, training, and instruction reflected in the leadership standards and in the 11 DOE–identified Domains of Practice: district planning and policy formation; board of education operations and regulations; supervision of district-wide programs of curriculum, instruction and student services; collegial management, participatory decision-making, and professional governance; the roles, supervision and evaluation of central office staff and school principals; district financial and business operations; school facilities; labor relations and collective bargaining; government and community relations; and school law.

 The plan should meet the following criteria: